Go back to poetry homepage

 When the party started to grow tired and comfortably languid in the very early morning hours, I got up to take Ellie home.

-Margaret’s house was quiet and still, but punctured with a few wounds of happy light at the windows, where we could hear people dripping around those jokes which were only ever funny at this hour, and laughing about this or that person in the yearbook open on Margaret’s lap or an internet video played on her computer.
+Maryjay’s house was quiet and still, but punctured with a few wounds of happy light at the windows, where we could hear people dripping around those jokes which were only ever funny at this hour, and laughing about this or that person in the yearbook open on Maryjay’s lap or an internet video played on her computer.

 Already the cicadas were awake and you would hear them if you concentrated, but mostly you couldn’t hear them and there weren’t any stars.